Fangjun-Zhou/Fangjun-Zhou.github.io/_posts/high-performance-computing/2024-1-12-notes-spgrid.md

 The fourth argument marks the flag of the memory.
 According to the authors, the flags `MAP_PRIVATE|MAP_ANONYMOUS|MAP_NORESERVE` instruct the operating system to **never** swap out any allocated pages.
 Therefore, all the pages in the virtual address range is either a physical memory resident or has never been touched before.

+### Operating System Background

+To better understand how this mechanism help the SPGrid implementation, we need to review the virtual memory layout of modern computers.

+In 32-bit systems, a virtual memory address is composed of a 12-bit offset and 20-bit virtual page number.
+Each page takes $2^12 = 4KB$ and the maximum virtual memory address is 4GB.

+In 64-bit systems, virtual memory addresses are not limited by the length of the address but the size of page table.
+This explaines why 5-level page tabels allow larger virtual memory address.

+To translate virtual addresses to physical addresses, the operating system uses page tables to map virtual page numbers to physical page numebrs.
+Offsets are not translated because memory in the same page are continuous on the physical memory.

+Modern computer architectures also introduced Translate Lookaside Buffers (TLB) to accelerate page number translations.